versia-pub/docs/docs/spec.md

 - A `size` (bytes) property on a file object should be treated as an unsigned 64-bit integer.
 - A `duration` property on a video object should be treated as an unsigned 64-bit float.

+## Optional Fields

+Fields marked as "optional" may be set to `null` or omitted entirely.
+If a field is omitted, it is assumed to be `null`, unless it is not in the object's schema.

 ## HTTP

 All HTTP request and response bodies **MUST** be encoded as UTF-8 JSON, with the `Content-Type` header set to `application/json; charset=utf-8`.
 Appropriate signatures must be included in the `Signature` header for **every request and response**.